-We had a wonderful and memorable week full of learning to take back to classrooms during our “first annual” Professional Development Week in June 2018 and are already at work planning next year’s experience.
+We had a wonderful and memorable week full of learning to take back to classrooms during our “first annual” Professional Development Week in June 2018 and are already at work planning the 2019 experience.
 Please bookmark this page and check often for updates!
 In the meantime, information on the 2018 Professional Development Week is below.

 Come to Augsburg University for a week of music-specific professional development on current topics!